brownsys/tracing-framework/docs/tutorials/gettingstarted.md

 ### Start HDFS

+From the base directory for the Hadoop git repository, the built version of hadoop will be located in `hadoop-dist/target/hadoop-2.7.2`.
+Within the build directory, `bin` contains various command line utilities, while `sbin` contains some useful scripts for starting and stopping processes.
+Before starting HDFS, we must format its data dir:

+	${HADOOP_HOME}/bin/hdfs --config $HADOOP_CONF_DIR namenode -format

-Now start HDFS as normal.
+Then start an HDFS NameNode and HDFS DataNode:

+    ${HADOOP_HOME}/sbin/hadoop-daemon.sh start namenode
+    ${HADOOP_HOME}/sbin/hadoop-daemon.sh start datanode

 You should expect to see messages in the output stream along the lines of the following:

 	Pivot Tracing initialized
 	Resource reporting executor started